sourcegraph/handbook/content/strategy-goals/strategy/batch-changes/index.md

 Batch Changes is a powerful product with a steep learning curve.
 The two main friction points are:

-- iterating on a batch change has a slow cycle time
+- Iterating on a batch change has a slow cycle time
 - Batch Changes requires users to write **code rewrite steps** (the components of a batch spec that define a specific change to be executed), either using existing code rewrite tools (sed, comby, etc) or writing code from scratch.
 Most developers are unfamiliar with such tooling, and have a hard time onboarding to Batch Changes.

 We are pursuing three approaches here: